George Stevens director on DVD: ‘Gunga Din’ & ‘I Remember Mama’ + Hollywood career & World War II documentaries

 More on director George Stevens

-Update: Below are several other Alt Film Guide posts related to director George Stevens.
+Update: Below are a few other Alt Film Guide posts about director George Stevens.

-Bringing Up Baby’s financial loss to RKO is found in Richard B. Jewell and Vernon Harbin’s The RKO Story.
+Bringing Up Baby’s financial loss to RKO: Richard B. Jewell and Vernon Harbin’s The RKO Story.

 Veteran film critic Molly Haskell discussed the Gunga Din-The Front Page connection while chatting with Robert Osborne on Turner Classic Movies.